Hufnagels/Docker-MQTT-INFLUX-GRAFANA/README.md

 I used [ESP EASY Mega firmware](https://github.com/letscontrolit/ESPEasy/tree/mega-20210114) on NodeMCU installed with [NodeMCU-PyFlasher-4.0](https://github.com/marcelstoer/nodemcu-pyflasher)

 Firmwaredata can be seen in [ESPEasyMega/espeasy-data_ESP_Easy_mega_20210114_normal_ESP8266_4M1M.json](ESPEasyMega/espeasy-data_ESP_Easy_mega_20210114_normal_ESP8266_4M1M.json)
+## UPDATE 22.02.2022 - Config files
+New Rpi (4 2GB) installed with Ubuntu 21.10 (GNU/Linux 5.13.0-1016-raspi aarch64).
+Latest Docker engine with old (mostly updated) containers.
+The new docker host IP is changed, so all the corresponding config files must have been updated to the right IPs.

 ## UPDATE 25.03.2021 - Docker-compose.yaml
 I decide to try a more convient way to set up the SMARTHOME system on my Mac with Docker-Desktop & docker-compose.